Skip to main content

 36 mentions Positive Neutral Negative

 The gameplay in "Rise of Venice" is characterized by its addictive trading mechanics and a blend of naval combat, city-building, and political intrigue, appealing to fans of similar titles like "Patrician IV" and "Sid Meier's Pirates."
-While the core mechanics are relatively simple, players may find the interface overwhelming, and the gameplay can feel repetitive at times.
-Overall, the game offers a deep and tactical experience, though some players express disappointment with its execution and lack of originality.
+While the core mechanics are relatively simple, players may find the interface overwhelming, and the gameplay can feel repetitive despite its depth.
+Overall, the game offers a mix of enjoyable elements, though some players express disappointment with its execution and lack of originality.

 • “It's a maritime trading game with city-building elements and a nice politics/intrigue game mechanic that fits the setting along with a nice sense of progression that's a welcome addition to the series.”